1. Home

 NACE Competencies

-The Magner Career Center has developed comprehensive resources to help you understand and develop the skills employers are looking for.
+The National Association of Colleges & Employers (NACE) identifies eight Career Readiness Competencies, which are the critical soft skills employers seek.
+While often referred to as “soft skills,” NACE uses “competencies” to emphasize that these are broader – they are measurable and developable abilities.
+The Magner Career Center has developed comprehensive resources to help you understand and develop these competencies/skills employers are looking for.
 We strongly encourage you to read this page in full and explore the other pages we link to for a complete understanding.
-Our guidance is based on the 8 Career Readiness Competencies identified by the National Association of Colleges & Employers (NACE), which are crucial for success in today’s workforce.
+Our guidance is based on the Career Readiness Competencies from NACE.

 Where & how should I begin?